andjosh/tryouts/readme.md

-under-the-lid
+zen-mode
 ===

-This tryout was aimed at creating a css (and a bit of js) powered 'under-th-lid' reveal, complete with proper perspective order of the elemnents.
+This tryout was aimed at creating a css (and a bit of js) powered 'zen-mode' for reading long texts and eliminating superfluous distractions from content-centered pages.